 Aristotle wrote about horse teeth in The History of Animals.
 The practice of tooth examination to determine a horse’s age dates back to 600 B.C.

 For nearly 100 years, tooth floaters (a layman’s term for one who files horse teeth), horse owners, farriers, and veterinarians shared the dental pie here in Oklahoma, a state that often ranks in the top 10 of horse-population studies.
 In 2005, the American Horse Council estimated the United States’ horse population at 9.2 million—with 326,000 of them living in Oklahoma.
+It is also reported that most of owners uses better horse clippers for grooming which does not harm horses.

 Tooth floaters, like farriers, held a long tradition of making barn calls.
 Many horse owners welcomed the convenience of having horses treated on their own stomping grounds by someone specializing in teeth.
 Equine dental training schools cropped up around the region, and classes filled with students hoping to start a new career.
 The veterinary industry noticed.